Ready Player One

 ~Troubled Dreams~

 “I don’t believe this!
-I’ve been trying to beat him for five goddamn weeks!”
+I’ve been trying to beat him for five goddamn weeks!”“But a minute ago you said it was three weeks—”

 “Don’t interrupt me!”
 She gave me another shove.
 “I’ve been practicing Joust nonstop for over a month now!
 I’m seeing flying ostriches in my goddamn sleep!”